 The digital message transmitted by 406 MHz beacons includes a 21-bit BCH error correcting code, and, in the long message format, an additional 12-bit BCH error correcting code (except as noted below).
-The GEOLUT shall use these BCH codes to verify and correct as necessary the received data.
+The GEOLUT shall use these BCH codes to verify and correct as necessary the received 406 MHz beacon messages.
 All beacon messages include the following fields: